MonetDBSolutions/monetdb-url-spec/monetdb-url.md

 4. As described in [Section](#parameters), **fetchsize** MUST be treated as an alias of **replysize**.
-If within one source, the parameters have an order, such as in a URL, the last occurrence (of either) wins.
-If there is no order, such as in a Java Properties object, **replysize** takes precedence over **fetchsize**.
+If within one source, the parameters have an order, such as in a URL, the last occurrence (of either) SHOULD win.
+If there is no order, such as in a Java Properties object, **replysize** SHOULD take precedence over **fetchsize**.

 5. If the source is a URL, all of **tls**, **host**, **port** and **database** MUST be set.
-If not specified in the URL, for example, `monetdb:///`, the default values must be used.
+If not specified in the URL, as for example in `monetdb:///`, they should be reset to their default.
    This does not necessarily apply to other sources.

 ## URL Syntax